 * Leave the rabbit fish (Siganid sp.) alone too.
 They eat algae that can smother corals. (third fish down in the link)

 * Reintroduce the system of Tapu (taboo) in which large sections of the reef are off limits to utilization of any kind for a number of years.
-Every few years the area is changed.
-Fishing in areas not under Tapu will be greatly improved as a bonus.
+Every decade or so the area is changed.
+Fishing in areas not under Tapu will be greatly improved as a bonus because of the recruitment of fish from the tapu area.

 Short of a global situation that kills the corals, the fate of the atolls is in the hands of the local people.
 The elephant in the room, of course is population control.
-All the strains on coral atolls mentioned above are exacerbated by over population.
+All the strains on coral atolls mentioned above are exacerbated by over-population.
 Atolls are microcosms of the situation the whole world is in at present.
 With stable or decreasing numbers of people on coral islands, all the bad effects decrease to manageable proportions.

-0 comments:
+2 comments:

 Post a Comment